 - Avoid using insecticidal treatments on blooming outdoor plants as the treatments can affect honeybees.

 There are all sorts of strange things we discover while caring for houseplants.
-One of the most perplexing is the appearance of white sticky stuff on plant leaves.
+One of the most perplexing is the appearance of white fuzz on plant leaves.

 Spotting this unusual yuk might spark curiosity, but it warrants immediate action.

 If not treated immediately, the sticky stuff is a sign of a significant problem.
 It can lead to more health risks for your plants.